-Amaya, Halkin Arcade: Seasoned Michellin star performer with sophisticated cooking via a theatrical open kitchen.
+Amaya, Halkin Arcade: Seasoned Michelin star performer with sophisticated cooking via a theatrical open kitchen.

-Sumosan Twiga, 165 Sloane Street: High end restaurant, mix of both Japanese and Italian cuisine.
+Sumosan Twiga, 165 Sloane Street: High end restaurant, fusing Japanese and Italian cuisine.

 Scalini, 1-3 Walton Street: Classic Italian cuisine, known for generous portions and famous for seafood.

 Zuma: 5 Raphael Street: A popular informal, high-end restaurant, with a robata grill and sushi counter offering views over the kitchen.

 Nobu, Metropolitan Hotel: An excellent and ever-popular Japanese restaurant.